First Anglo-Sikh War: Khalsa Army

-The Sikh Army at that time was led by General Raja Lal Singh who, with Tej Singh, betrayed the Sikhs during the course of the war.
+Although the leaders and principal units of the army were Sikhs, there were also Punjabi, Pashtun and Kashmiri infantry units.
+In total the Khalsa army could count on approximately 153,000 regular and irregular soldiers.
+It was however led by Lal Singh who, with Tej Singh, betrayed the Sikhs during the course of the war.
 The two generals were regularly supplying information and even receiving instructions from British officers.